 With respect to CUNY - a public institution - OCR considered Hunter College's response to student speech that occurred during an online Zoom class under Title VI.
 Hunter hired an outside law firm to investigate the allegations, and the investigation concluded that the speech that students engaged in during the Zoom class was upsetting for other students in the class, but it was also protected by the First Amendment.
 The law firm noted that, as a public institution, Hunter could not discipline students for exercising their rights to free speech.
-Accordingly, Hunter disciplined some faculty members for their participation in the investigators did not directly interview the students who were upset by the speech before concluding that it was protected and did not communicate directly with those students regardless of any disciplinary outcome.
+Accordingly, Hunter disciplined some faculty members for their participation in the incident and cautioned the students regarding class interruptions.
+OCR found this response to be inadequate because the investigators did not directly interview the students who were upset by the speech before concluding that it was protected and did not communicate directly with those students regardless of any disciplinary outcome.